Topics Map > Human Resource System (HRS) > Finance

 - From the HRS Main Menu, navigate to: UW Financial Reports > Funding (CA) Audit Report.

 Accessible from the Finance WorkCenter found at Payroll for North America>Payroll Distribution>Commitment Accounting USA>UW Finance WorkCenter.
-For more information about the WorkCenter, see KB [Link for document 85521 is unavailable at this time] .
+For more information about the WorkCenter, see KB Setting Up a WorkCenter in HRS .

 Note: The letters "CA" in the screen title refer to Commitment Accounting.